Generated forested tailwater and boulder-run scene representing the Deerfield River near Charlemont, Massachusetts, not an exact location photo

 River Road pull-offs

-The primary upper-river wading corridor with several unmarked parking spots according to MassWildlife.
+The primary upper-river wading area with several unmarked parking spots according to MassWildlife.

 Hoosac Tunnel bridge reach